Locations:

 Gonioscopy

 Gonioscopy is an eye test that checks for signs of glaucoma.
-It uses a special lens and slit lamp to evaluate your eye’s drainage angle (anterior chamber angle).
-If the drainage angle is blocked or closed, you may have glaucoma.
-Gonioscopy is one of many tests you may need if you are at risk for glaucoma.
+An eye specialist does this using a special lens and slit lamp to look at your eye’s drainage angle (anterior chamber angle).
+If the drainage angle is too narrow or closed, you may have glaucoma.

 Overview